 Then in October 2017, they received an answer from God in a form they never expected.
 Sheri’s brother-in-law, Tommy Ellington, who was also April’s father-in-law, was shot and killed – murdered.
 In the days following this tragic event, the family were gathered together at his home, making plans for the funeral.
 Tommy’s mother was going to share what God had given her: a message of forgiveness and a call to pray against this kind of evil.
 Read what she shared at the funeral.

-The family composed a prayer based on Scriptural truth, prayed it at the funeral, and had it printed on cards the size of business cards.
+The family composed a prayer based on Scriptural truth, prayed it at the funeral, and had it printed on small cards.
 They gave over 500 prayer cards to those attending the funeral.

 Tommy’s death brought attention to the family, and they were invited to share their story in a number of local churches.
 They shared their testimonies: God had been faithful to them in the midst of this tragedy, He had given them the strength to forgive whoever did this, and He was continually comforting and sustaining them.